A Meadowbrook Education

 Staff also believe that to be successful, a school first has to touch the heart of a child before it can reach the mind.
 Meadowbrook teachers pride themselves on acting with kindness and firmness creating close and genuine relationships with their pupils.

-This methodology is influenced from a variety of sources – the National Curriculum , Montessori’s programme of study, research into a Growth Mindset and known effective classroom tools such as Assessment for Learning or Positive Discipline.
+This methodology is influenced from a variety of sources – the National Curriculum , Montessori’s programme of study, research into a Growth Mindset and known effective classroom tools such as Assessment for Learning and Positive Discipline.

 By displaying a strong work ethic and personal responsibility, children can earn the privilege of greater freedoms within the structure of the School’s ground rules.
 They may work at standing desks, choose their work order, move about the School or work in other classrooms.
 Those who are not yet ready for this level of responsibility are supported and encouraged to make independent choices when they can and gain confidence in their abilities.